MDverse/mdverse.github.io/index.md

 layout: page
 ---

-MDverse is an international project aiming at indexing, annotating and exploring molecular dynamics simulation data with the ultimate goal of making it reusable.
+MDverse is an international project aiming at indexing, annotating and exploring molecular dynamics simulation data with the ultimate goal of making it **reusable**.

 > 💡 Did you know? **1 %** of all data stored in the data repository [Zenodo](https://zenodo.org/) is related to molecular dynamics simulations?